cipherstash/encrypt-query-language/README.md

 EQL relies on [CipherStash Proxy](https://github.com/cipherstash/encrypt-query-language/blob/main/PROXY.md) for low-latency encryption & decryption.
 We plan to support direct language integration in the future.

+## Documentation

+You can read more about the EQL concepts and reference guides in the [documentation directory](https://github.com/cipherstash/encrypt-query-language/tree/main/docs).

 ## Getting started